stevegennard/homebridge-philips-hue-sync-box/README.md

   due to a certificate error, you can disable certificate verification in Postman.
 Go to the global settings, open the tab "General" and disable the toggle switch for "SSL certificate verification".

-## Multiple Sync Boxes
+### Multiple Sync Boxes

-**WARNING: If you currently have a sync box setup, setting a `uuidSeed` will reset them.
+**WARNING: If you currently have a sync box setup, setting a `uuidSeed` will remove all of the accessories and create new ones.
 You may leave this config blank on at most 1 Sync Box.**

 In order to support multiple Sync Boxes, you have to run multiple instances of this plugin.
-Each instance has to have a unique `uuidSeed` value.
+Each instance must have a unique `uuidSeed` value.
 This value is used to differentiate the accessories in HomeKit.
 If you have existing accessories, changing this value will cause them to be removed and re-created.
 HomeKit will consider these as new accessories and you will need to setup them up again.

 You will need to add multiple platforms to your `config.json` file.
 This can be found at `https://<homebridge_host>/config` in the UI or `<homebridge_config_dir>/config.json`.
-Each platform has to have a a `platform` value of `PhilipsHueSyncBoxPlatform`.
+Each platform must have a a `platform` value of `PhilipsHueSyncBoxPlatform`.

 **Important Notes**

-- The `uuidSeed` value must be unique for each Sync Box. `''` is a valid value for one Sync Box.
+- The `uuidSeed` value must be unique for each Sync Box. `""` is a valid value for at most one Sync Box.
 - Changing the `uuidSeed` value will cause the accessories to be removed and re-created.
-HomeKit will consider these as new accessories and you will need to setup them up again.
+HomeKit will consider these as new accessories and you will need to setup them up again and remove the unresponsive ones.
 - The `name` value should be unique for each Sync Box, this improves the logging output.

 ```json5